Bobby Joe Long

-Bobby Joe Long (Note: The Florida Department of Corrections inmate database recorded Long's name as "Robert J. Long," but Long's birth certificate from West Virginia recorded his name at birth as Bobby Joe Long.)
-(October 14, 1953 – May 23, 2019) was an American serial killer and rapist.
-During an eight-month period in 1984 Long abducted, sexually assaulted, and murdered at least ten women in the Tampa Bay area in Florida.
-At trial Long was sentenced to death for one of the murders and life for seven others.
+Bobby Joe Long, also known as Robert J. Long (Note: The Florida Department of Corrections inmate database recorded Long's name as "Robert J. Long", but Long's birth certificate from West Virginia recorded his name at birth as Bobby Joe Long.)
+(October 14, 1953 – May 23, 2019), was an American serial killer and rapist.
+During an eight-month period in 1984, Long abducted, sexually assaulted, and murdered at least ten women in the Tampa Bay area in Florida.
+At trial, Long was sentenced to death for one of the murders and life for seven others.
 He was sentenced to death in 1986 by the state of Florida for the murder of Michelle Denise Simms.
 He was executed by lethal injection on May 23, 2019.

 Early life

 Bobby Joe Long was born on October 14, 1953, in Kenova, West Virginia, to Joe and Louetta Long.
 Long was born with an extra X chromosome, also known as 47,XXY, a specific variant of Klinefelter syndrome.
 This condition results in excessive estrogen production, resulting in development of female traits such as breasts.
 Long was teased as a child for his large breasts and underwent breast reduction surgery in adolescence.
 He sustained multiple head injuries in various childhood accidents.

 Long had a dysfunctional relationship with his mother, sleeping in her bed until he was a teenager, and reportedly resented the multiple short-term boyfriends she brought with her when returning home late at night from her job.
 Long married his high-school girlfriend in 1974, with whom he had two children before she filed for divorce in 1980, citing domestic and sexual abuse.